markusfalk/git-workflow/README.md

 ### Master

-As usual this is your main branch.
-Tags/Releases are created in that branch.
+Master is your main branch.
+Tags and Releases are created in that branch.
 It can go live anytime and tags here are used for rollbacks if necessary.

 ### Development

 This is the main development branch.
-It contains all finished features.
+It contains all finished story and feature branches.
 Integration tests can be run here.
 It is used as a safety net so that you do not need to work or rely on master until you really have to.
+It can also be used to share finished stories that another story builds upon but that is not yet released.

 * branch and update from master